andepraveenofficial/react-tutorial/00 Material/React.md

 ### React.memo

 - `React.memo` is similar to `React.PureComponent` and it is for functional component instead of class component.
 - It memoize the Component.
-The Component is re-recreated when props or state of the Components Updated.
+The Component is re-created when props or state of the Components Updated.
 - you can avoid re-rendering when the same props and state of the Component.
 - The `memo` function is used for memoizing functional component to prevent unnecessary renders.